 SIFMA sincerely appreciates the opportunity to comment on the Proposal.
-While SIFMA supports the mission of GASB, we object to FINRA's proposed methodology for assessing the proposed GASB Accounting Support Fee for the reasons set forth above.
-SIFMA proposes that the GASB support fee be mirrored on FASB's funding model, allowing dealers to pass through any GASB support fee to those parties who use or benefit from GASB's work to a greater extent than dealers, such as municipal bond investors, issuers, rating agencies, auditors, and others.
-If FINRA moves forward with an assessment based upon an underwriting assessment or trades submitted to the MSRB, SIFMA proposes that the MSRB administer such support fee as the MSRB governs all transaction in municipal securities.
+While SIFMA supports the mission of GASB, we object to FINRA's proposed methodology for assessing the proposed GASB Accounting Support Fee because it unfairly burdens certain dealers and is not a fair and equitable manner to assess the fee for the reasons set forth above.
+SIFMA proposes that the GASB support fee be more closely mirrored on FASB's funding model, allowing dealers to pass through any GASB support fee to those parties who use or benefit from GASB's work to a greater extent than dealers, such as municipal bond investors, issuers, rating agencies, auditors, and others.
+If FINRA moves forward with an assessment based upon an underwriting assessment, mirrored on MSRB Rule A-13(b) or trades submitted to the MSRB, SIFMA proposes that the MSRB administer such support fee as the MSRB governs all transaction in municipal securities.